Deep Purple: Legacy and influence

 Although Deep Purple helped lay the foundation for the heavy metal, their consummate musicianship meant they also transcended the genre.
 Indeed, they began as a progressive rock group with their eyes, unusually, on the singles market.
 Yet they certainly rocked, as their shows from the earliest days conclusively proved.

 — David Roberts in the book Rock Chronicles: Every Legend.
 Every Line-up.
-Every Look. (published October 25, 2019) Firefly Books. pp. 148.
+Every Look. (published October 25, 2019) Firefly Books. p.
+148.

 In 2000, Deep Purple were ranked number 22 on VH1's "100 Greatest Artists of Hard Rock" programme.
 At the 2008 World Music Awards, the band received the Legend Award.
 In 2011, they received the Innovator Award at the 2011 Classic Rock Awards in London.
 A Rolling Stone readers' poll in 2012 ranked Made in Japan the sixth best live album of all time.

 As part of the 40th anniversary celebrations of Machine Head (1972), Re-Machined: A Tribute to Deep Purple's Machine Head was released in 2012.
 This tribute album included Iron Maiden, Metallica, Steve Vai, Carlos Santana, The Flaming Lips, Black Label Society, Papa Roach vocalist Jacoby Shaddix, Chickenfoot (former Van Halen members Sammy Hagar and Michael Anthony, guitarist Joe Satriani and Chad Smith of Red Hot Chili Peppers) and the supergroup Kings of Chaos (Def Leppard vocalist Joe Elliott, Steve Stevens, and former Guns N' Roses members Duff McKagan and Matt Sorum).

 In 2007, Deep Purple were one of the featured artists in the fourth episode of the BBC/VH1 series Seven Ages of Rock – an episode focusing on heavy metal.
 In May 2019 the group received the Ivor Novello Award for International Achievement from the British Academy of Songwriters, Composers, and Authors.